A: The 'Knowledge and Human Development Authority'

 This could be a model the UAE as a whole could embrace.

-The KHDA has a variety of agencies.
+A: The KHDA has a variety of agencies.
 These include: The Dubai Schools Inspection Bureau; Dubai School Agency (oversees the development of school-based educational services in the Emirate); EDAAD (a scholarship programme under KHDA offering opportunities to UAE nationals who have demonstrated leadership potential); Emirates Nationals Development Programme (aims to boost the presence of UAE nationals in the key sectors of the economy); the National Institute for Vocational Education (aims to develop a highly skilled, flexible, employable workforce); and Tamkeen (empowers individuals with visual-impairment through training, support, and counseling).

-The agency has an excellent Web site here.
+A: The agency has an excellent Web site here.